 Assign 'acc-inf', if the referent is part of one of the following bridging relations:

-• part-whole: The referent is in a part-whole relation to a referent in the preceding discourse.
+- part-whole: The referent is in a part-whole relation to a referent in the preceding discourse. - (17) Context: 'The garden' has been mentioned before.